 She’d hung on through the screaming matches and the accusations because she was reluctant to waste the time she’d invested in the relationship… until she’d come home that day all excited about playing with her friends in her favourite band and he’d slapped her for wanting to “go out with that bunch of whores and look for man.”
 As she looked up at him from where she’d landed on the floor, adrenaline racing through her body and sick to her stomach, she’d decided to get the hell out of there before anything else happened.
 She’d spent the night at her best friend’s house and he’d brought her flowers the next day, and an engagement ring of all things!
 As though she’d really go back to him after that.

 She’d packed up all his things and changed her locks, but he kept calling and showing up, professing his love, even after she’d told him several times to take a hike.
 She’d ended up moving away from her neighbourhood within a couple of months and had been really lucky to find a room near the Savannah with a couple of girls she knew from work.
-Being away from his control had made her realize how much she’d put on hold to be with him and live up, or down, to her expectations of him.
+Being away from his control had made her realize how much she’d put on hold to be with him and live up, or down, to his expectations of her.
 She’d even found the courage to apply for a job in a field she’d always been interested in, but hadn’t previously applied for because he hadn’t liked the idea of her earning more money than he did.
 Sonia had been utterly shocked when she got the job in marketing, but she’d welcomed the change, which really couldn’t have come at a better time.

 She’d turned into a hermit for Carnival for the next couple of years after that, not wanting him to find her on the road again.
 He’d also stripped her of some of her confidence when it came to her body, so she didn’t even want to think about being on the street for Carnival, where it was the norm to expose as much as possible.
 She didn’t know what was different this year but when her friends invited her to play Jouvert again, she said yes.